War and Beauty: Ending

 At the end of the series, many things come to a head.
 As the corruption of Qing politics became all the more prevalent, the people of the country organize an armed rebellion.
 The rebellion was led by Hung-Mo's fraternal brother, Chen Shuang, who felt wronged during his time in the Palace and is seeking revenge.
 The rebel invasion of the Palace opened up some interesting opportunities, especially for the Empress, who tried to kill off her opposition and blame it on the rebels.

 Sun Bak-Yeung made an attempt to use the situation to escape with Yi-Sun and Yuk-Ying.
 However, Yuk-Ying refusing to give up power, was unwilling to go with them, and Sun Bak-Yeung makes Hung-Mo promise that he will take Yi-Sun out of the Forbidden Palace.
-Despite Yi-Sun's pleas, Sun Baiyang leaves to find Yuk-Ying residence to confront her.
+Despite Yi-Sun's pleas, Sun Bak-yeung heads for Yuk-Ying’s residence to confront her.
 While the two were in Yuk-Ying's residence, the Empress' guards boards up the entrances and sets it on fire, causing both to be burned alive together.
-Sun Bak-Yeung's father, Sun Qinghwa, finds out about his son's death when a raven carrying his son's jade band drops it right in front of him as he waited for his son.
+Sun Bak-Yeung's father, Sun Ching-wah, finds out about his son's death when a raven carrying his son's jade band drops it right in front of him as he waited for his son.

-On-Seen, whose plan to exact revenge on the Empress for her grandmother's death was scuppered, hatched plans to leave the Palace with Hung-Mo and Yi-Sun, who had lost all will to live in the Palace after her adoptive father, Xu Wan Tian, died.
+On-Seen, whose plan to exact revenge on the Empress for her grandmother's death was scuppered, hatched plans to leave the Palace with Hung-Mo and Yi-Sun, who had lost all will to live in the Palace after her adoptive father, Tsui Man-tin, died.
 At the same time, Yu-Yuet was also invited to leave but realizing she can no longer live a normal civilian life since she entered the Palace at the age of 16, she chooses to stay.
 Having survived an attack by several guards dressed up as rebels and having realized the true fate of Sun Bak-Yeung and Yuk-Ying, she confronts the Empress directly at her residence and vows take her down.

 As the trio leaves the palace, On-seen was seen shot by a stray arrow.
 She dies on Hung-Mo's shoulder without him being aware while escaping in a horse cart.
 In the end, only Hung-Mo and Yi-Sun successfully leave the palace as Yu-Yuet looks on from the palace.